-Front end developers build the user interface (UI) of interactive, or responsive, websites, mobile apps and interactive media on other platforms.
+Front end developers build the user interface (UI) of interactive or responsive websites, mobile apps, and interactive media on other platforms.
 They use a number of different programming languages and web technologies.

 You could be:

-- taking concepts created by designers and using specialist software and programming tools to develop them
+taking concepts created by designers and using specialist software and programming tools to develop them

-- discussing technical and design requirements with clients and planning prototypes
+discussing technical and design requirements with clients and planning prototypes

-- creating responsive solutions for different digital platforms, such as the web and mobile devices
+creating responsive solutions for different digital platforms, such as the web and mobile devices

-- testing programs or applications and fixing faults, known as bugs
+testing programs or applications and fixing faults, known as bugs

-- utilising application programming interfaces (APIs), such as Google Maps, in your developments
+utilising application programming interfaces (APIs), such as Google Maps, in your developments

-- making sure all developments meet web accessibility standards
+making sure all developments meet web accessibility standards

-- liaising with clients and other IT professionals, such as UX or UI designers, web developers and project managers.
+liaising with clients and other IT professionals, such as UX or UI designers, web developers and project managers.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

 the size of company or organisation you work for

 the demand for the job.

-The starting salary for front end developers is around £20,000 a year, rising to £23,000 to £27,000 a year.
-With experience this can rise to £50,000 a year or more.
+The salary for graduate front end developers is around £20,000 to £30,000 a year, rising with experience to between £28,000 and £40,000 a year.
+A senior developer can earn between £45,000 and £65,000 a year, or more.

 If you work freelance, your income will vary, depending on the contracts you get.

-- You will work from an office or studio.
+You will work from an office or studio.

-- You will usually work normal office hours from Monday to Friday, but you might sometimes have to work evenings or weekends to meet deadlines.
+You will usually work normal office hours from Monday to Friday, but you might sometimes have to work evenings or weekends to meet deadlines.

-- You might have to travel to meet clients from different organisations and possibly have to spend overnights away from home.
+You might have to travel to meet clients from different organisations and possibly have to spend overnights away from home.

-- There are postgraduate courses available for those with or without a computing-related degree.
+There are postgraduate courses available for those with or without a computing-related degree.

-- For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.
+For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.
 For entry to a degree course you need 4-5 Highers.

-- You might be able to move into front end development from other computing jobs with relevant experience in programming, web or software development or graphic design.
+You might be able to move into front end development from other computing jobs with relevant experience in programming, web or software development or graphic design.

 You might be able to get in without a degree or HND if you have an exceptionally good portfolio of work.

-- You might get in through a Modern Apprenticeship in IT and Telecommunications or Digital Applications at SCQF Level 6, then work your way up with experience and further specialist training, or a Technical Apprenticeship at SCQF Level 8.
+You might get in through a Modern Apprenticeship in IT and Telecommunications or Digital Applications at SCQF Level 6, then work your way up with experience and further specialist training, or a Technical Apprenticeship at SCQF Level 8.